 - In FIRE lifestyle, you aspire to have enough money such that your passive income sources fund your lifestyle, without depleting your nest egg.

-- Pursuing Coast FIRE lets you be more aggressive with saving now so you can relax later.
+- Pursuing coast FI lets you be more aggressive with saving now so you can relax later.

-- This freedom could let you transition to a lower paying job, and is more achievable than regular FIRE – especially if you’re young.
+- This freedom could let you transition to a lower paying job, especially if you’re young.

-Technically, the correct terminology for this wealth benchmark would be Coast FI, not Coast FIRE, because your aspiration is not necessarily to retire early.
-We’ll use both terms interchangeably throughout this article.
+(Switches to grammar snob voice) Technically, the correct terminology for this wealth benchmark is coast FI, not coast FIRE, because your aspiration is not necessarily to retire early.
+But people look for this information using the term “coast FIRE“ often, and, well... (gestures to algorithms).
+So we’ll use both terms interchangeably throughout this article.

-Here’s what Coast FIRE is, how it works, and how to calculate your “Coast FIRE number” in your financial goals.
+Here’s what coast FI is, how it works, and how to calculate your “coast FI number” in your financial goals.

-To calculate Coast FIRE and path to financial independence, first calculate your regular FIRE number.
+To calculate Coast FI and path to financial independence, first calculate your regular FIRE number.
 This is the number you’ll need to hit to live off of interest from invested assets alone.

 A (very) approximate formula to calculate your FIRE number is to take your expected annual expenses in retirement and multiply by 25.